omerbasarozguven/flutter_bloc_pattern/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Available Scripts

+In the project directory, you can run:

+### `flutter packages get`

+Installs the required packages for the app.

+### `flutter run`

+Runs the app in the development mode, through connected devices

+## For spesific platforms